mintere/mega-cache-node/README.md

 cache.close() // You should do this in order to ensure cache files are removed.
 ```

-There's a whole lot more - read the [documentation](https://mintere.github.io/mega-cache-node/).
+While we recommend the `MegaCache` for most use-cases, the library is extremely versatile.
+You should read the [documentation](https://mintere.github.io/mega-cache-node/).

 ## License